elconteodesombraluz-jpg/War3-3.0-Win7-Compatibility-Pack/README.md

 The older provider research was independently adapted by Blizzard forum user **Architect** for another Windows 7 system-binary set.
 Do not mix that provider build with this pack.
 Users whose system hashes differ should use a build explicitly developed for their exact binaries rather than disabling checks.

+Developer references / other Windows 7 binary sets

+This repository contains the compatibility pack validated on the exact Windows 7 and Warcraft III binary set documented here.

+The following projects are provided as developer references only:

+War3-Win7-BattleNet-Compat — the original compatibility-provider project from which this broader pack evolved.
+ArchitectOfRuin/War3-Win7-BattleNet-Compat-Win7-18939 — an independent adaptation of the provider research for a different Windows 7 cryptographic binary set.

+These projects are not interchangeable components of this pack, and compatibility between their provider binaries and this package is not guaranteed.
+Do not mix DLLs, installers, registry state, or components from different variants merely because they address a similar underlying problem.

+They are linked primarily so developers working with other Windows 7 builds can compare implementations, hashes, ABI differences, and adaptation strategies.

 ## Antivirus

 AVG interfered with some compatibility files during development.
 If an antivirus blocks or quarantines a pack file, do not continue with an incomplete installation.
 Verify `SHA256SUMS.txt` and allow/restore only the exact release payload.